You have probably heard that getting enough sleep is important not only for your general health, but also for weight loss.

 Skimping on sleep can be detrimental to your weight loss for a number of reasons – even if your macros are on point and you’re smashing it in the gym, it will still slow down your progress.

-Of course, sometimes life gets in the way of a good night’s sleep, and you might not always be able to avoid that – if it’s only occasional (occasional in this case meaning 1-2 times a month or less, not 3-4 times a week), the harm won’t be that big.
+Of course, sometimes life gets in the way of a good night’s sleep, and you might not always be able to avoid that – if it’s only occasional (meaning 1-2 times a month or less, not 3-4 times a week), the harm won’t be that big.

 However, if you’re not getting enough sleep day after day and week after week, that would definitely slow down weight loss.
 Sleep deprivation or poor sleep quality can lead to a reduction in leptin and increase in body weight (1, 2, 3, 4).